 Where will this take me?

-Who this course is for
+Who is this course for

-Admission is based on a Bachelor of Nursing degree (or equivalent training), at least one year of clinical experience in an acute care setting within the five years prior to applying for the course, and current employment and clinical support in a Rural Critical Care work environment.
+Admission is based on a Bachelor of Nursing degree (or equivalent training), at least one year of clinical experience in an acute or sub-acute care setting within the five years prior to applying for the course, and current employment and clinical support in a Rural Critical Care work environment.

 International nurses with a working visa who meet the course entry requirements are also eligible to apply.